simbaja/gehome/README.md

 The authentication process has a few steps.
 First, for both the websocket and XMPP APIs, we use Oauth2 to authenticate to the HTTPS API.
 From there, we can either get a websocket endpoint with `access_token` or proceed with the XMPP login flow.
 For XMPP, we get a mobile device token, which in turn be used to get a new `Bearer` token, which, finally, is used to get XMPP credentials to authenticate to the Jabber server.
-In `gekitchen`, going from username/password to XMPP credentials is handled by `do_full_xmpp_flow(username, password)`.
+In `gekitchensdk`, going from username/password to XMPP credentials is handled by `do_full_xmpp_flow(username, password)`.

 ## Useful functions